Neil Conn: Order of St John

-Conn was appointed a deputy prior of the Order of Saint John in Australia in 1997.
-He served as chairman of St John Ambulance Australia from 2004 to 2007.
+Conn was appointed a Deputy Prior of the Order of Saint John in Australia in 1997, before serving as Chairman of St John Ambulance Australia from 2004 to 2007.

-At the 2007 St John Ambulance Australia National Priory Conference, he was nominated as chancellor of the St John Priory in Australia, replacing Villis Marshall.
+At the 2007 St John Ambulance Australia National Priory Conference, he was nominated as Chancellor of the Priory of Saint John in Australia, replacing Professor Villis Marshall.

 In 2014, Conn was promoted as the Lord Prior of the Order of Saint John, becoming its most senior non-royal figure.
 He was succeeded by Sir Malcolm Ross in 2016.